Cascadia Wild

 Each member of a Camera Crew must be able to:

-• accurately follow survey protocols
+• Accurately follow survey protocols

-• provide all required gear and equipment (see below)
+• Provide all required gear and equipment (see below)

-• properly maintain and store borrowed Cascadia Wild equipment
+• Properly maintain and store borrowed Cascadia Wild equipment

-• attend the online training
+• Attend the online training or watch the recording

 *Participants under 18 years old must be accompanied by a Parent/Guardian.